Pygmy Chain Sword (Helanthium tenellum, formerly Echinodorus tenellus) Tissue Culture

 Pygmy Chain Sword is one of the easiest carpeting foreground plants to keep and it can even thrive in low-light/low-tech setups!

 Care for Pygmy Chain Sword is very simple.
-It grows quickly when provided with nutrient rich soil and moderate lighting.
-It will grow at a slower pace under low lighting.
+It grows quickly when provided with nutrient-rich substrate and moderate to high lighting.
+It will grow at a slower pace under lower lighting.
 It should not be planted in the shadows of taller plants.
 Under optimal conditions, it can grow at such a rate that it needs to pruned regularly.
-Like many plants, this plant will respond significantly to CO2.
+Like many plants, this plant will respond significantly to CO2, but it does not require it.

 What We Like About This Plant: